artagnon/clayoven/README.md

 clayoven is a beautiful static site generator with a carefully curated set of features.
 It has been built at a glacial pace, over a period of [eight years](https://github.com/artagnon/clayoven/commit/d4d40161e9f76dbe74078c669de9af698cf621d6), as [my website](https://artagnon.com) expanded in content.
 I have a spread of mathematical notes, both typeset and handwritten, software-related posts, and some wider-audience articles; while clayoven is primarily aimed at math-heavy sites, it is good on all three fronts.
 The source files are written in "claytext", a custom format built for elegance and speed.

-rdoc documentation is available at [clayoven.artagnon.com](https://clayoven.artagnon.com).
+rdoc documentation is available [here](http://artagnon.github.io/clayoven/).

 ## Unique features